Hurstpierpoint: Sport

-Hurstpierpoint is the home of Hurstpierpoint F.C., who currently play in the Mid Sussex Football League.
+Hurstpierpoint is the home of Hurstpierpoint F.C., who play in the Mid Sussex Football League.
 The club was formed in 1886, originally playing in the grounds of Danny House.

-Hurstpierpoint is also home to a cricket club with the same name, which has several youth sides and two men's sides.
+The side is known for signing Premier League record appearance holder and former Aston Villa, Manchester City, Everton and West Bromwich Albion defensive midfielder Gareth Barry in July 2024.

+Hurstpierpoint Colts FC is an FA Affiliated youth football club.
+The club plays in the Horsham & District Youth Football League and Crawley & District Youth Football League.
+Youth matches are played at various venues: Fairfield Recreation Ground, Court Bushes Football Fields and Berrylands Playing Fields.

 Notable people

 James Hannington (1847–1885), Anglican missionary and martyr, was born here and served as curate-in-charge at St George's, Hurstpierpoint.
 He was the first Anglican bishop of East Africa.

 A notable local resident was Jimmy Hill, former Match of the Day presenter and football player, manager and chairman, who was generous of his time for local events, clubs and societies until his death on 19 December 2015 aged 87.
 Greta Scacchi also lived in the village until 2011 when a dispute with a neighbour led her to leave.
 The agricultural chemist Sir John Saint (1898–1987) lived at Selwyn in St George's Lane.
 The Olympic runner Frank Salvat also lived there until his death in 2013, and Brighton & Hove Albion winger Kazenga LuaLua lived in the village.
 Likewise, Brighton & Hove Albion centre back and captain Lewis Dunk has lived in Hurstpierpoint since 2016.
 The village was home to the geologist and authority on mollusca Robert Ashington Bullen (1850–1912) for a period.
 William Walcot RE (1874–1943), architect, graphic artist and etcher, notable as a practitioner of refined Art Nouveau in Moscow, committed suicide at Hurstpierpoint.

+Haydn Gwynne was born on 21 March 1957 in Hurstpierpoint, Sussex, to Rosamond (née Dobson) and Guy Thomas Haydn Gwynne (1915–1994).

-Stand-up comedian and presenter Glenn Moore grew up in the village.
+Journalist Emily Morgan lived in the village.